Weltraumschaf/JUberblog/src/site/markdown/architecture.md

 ### Meta Data

-Meta  data  in data  files  are  stored in  a  preprocessor  block (separated  by `<?juberblog` and `?>`).
-Inside these  blocks the preprocessor recognizes simple key value pairs.
+Meta  data in  data files  are stored  in a  pre processor  block (separated  by `<?juberblog`  and  `?>`).
+Inside  these  blocks  the prep  rocessor  recognizes simple key value pairs.

-Syntax:
+### Pre Processor Grammar

     NL    = [ '\r' ] '\n' ;
     ALPHA = 'a' ..
 'Z' ;